Dec 18, 2024 • 7 min read

 While many travelers prefer to skip internal flights for environmental reasons, there are some journeys on Borneo where the choice is between a 45-minute flight and a 12-hour dirt road trip by jeep.
 To reach remote areas such as Gunung Mulu National Park and the Kelabit Highlands, a domestic flight with MASwings is by far the most practical option.

-Take the train in Malaysia for calm comfort
+Take the train for calm, comfortable journeys

 Trains are less frequent than buses and cost slightly more, but they offer a calm, gentle ride through Malaysia’s lush tropical scenery, and pull into a string of historic British-built train stations in cities such as Kuala Lumpur, Ipoh and Butterworth.
 Services are operated by KTM using a mix of electric and diesel trains; second-class seats are perfectly comfortable for daytime hops.

-Buses offer cheap, convenient travel at almost any time
+Buses offer cheap, convenient travel at almost any time of day

 Go by boat to reach island resorts and jungle outposts